google/percore/README.md

 ## Supported architectures

 Currently only aarch64 is fully supported.
-The crate will build for other architecture, but you'll need to provide your own implementation of the `exception_free` function.
+The crate will build for other architectures, but you'll need to provide your own implementation of the `exception_free` function.
 Patches are welcome to add support for other architectures.